Professional Skills for Exercise Scientists

 1. Demonstrate the ability to write a job application, including curriculum vitae, outlining academic qualifications, generic and specific skills pertinent to an exercise and sport science professional, relevant work-related experience;

 2. Demonstrate professional behaviour in actions, attitudes and demeanour at all times consistent with the Code of Conduct for Exercise & Sports Science Australia (ESSA);

 3. Understand cultural, gender-related, privacy, confidentiality, socio-economic, medico-legal and child protection issues;

-5. Understand the importance of OH&S issues and demonstrate the ability to conduct an appropriate risk assessment within an exercise and sports science setting;
+5. Understand the importance of OH&S issues and demonstrate the ability to conduct an appropriate risk assessment within an exercise and sport science setting;

-6.Demonstrate safe and appropriate practices in the use and maintenance of exercise and sports science equipment and devices.
+6.Demonstrate safe and appropriate practices in the use and maintenance of exercise and sport science equipment and devices.

 7. Demonstrate the ability to communicate effectively with clients, peers and the public in a professional manner consistent with the Code of Conduct for ESSA;

-8. Be able to reflect on, and apply practically what has been learnt theoretically within the Exercise and Sports Science program;
+8. Be able to reflect on, and apply practically what has been learnt theoretically within the Exercise & Sport Science program;

 9. Have completed 40 hours of relevant work experience with apparently healthy populations.